OleksandIadvigun/drugstore/docs/UserStory.md

     invoice status = PAID
     """

+  Scenario: As a user I should create purchased costs
+    Given previously created price item
+    When send Post request
+    Then receive response with response body:
+    """
+    id,
+    price item id
+    quantity,
+    date of purchase
+    """

-  Scenario: As a user I should get past purchased goods
+  Scenario: As a user I should get past purchased items
     Given previously created paid invoices
     When send Get request
     Then receive response with response body: